Peter I of Aragon and Pamplona: Succession

 Peter's first marriage, to Agnes of Aquitaine (betrothed 1081), was arranged by his father and took place in the capital of Jaca in January 1086.
 His second marriage, to a certain Bertha, probably from Lombardy, was officiated in Huesca on 16 August 1097.
 This represented the transferral of the capital of Aragon from Jaca to the larger city of Huesca.
 Peter's only children, Isabella and Peter (born c.
 1086), both from his first marriage, died young in 1103 and on 1 February 1104, respectively.
 Peter was married to María Rodríguez, a daughter of El Cid, in 1098 - a marriage celebrated in the Cantar de mio Cid and in subsequent literature.
 Both Isabella and Peter were interred in San Juan de la Peña on 18 August 1104.

 When Peter I died in the Val d'Aran his kingdoms passed to his younger half-brother, Alfonso the Battler.
 (Note: The date of his death is given as III Kal Oct (the third Kalends of October, that is, 29 September) in the Crónica de San Juan de la Peña, but as IV Kal Oct (28 September) in the Annales Compostellani.
 The Corónicas Navarras place his death on V Kal Oct (27 September).)
 Peter was buried in San Juan de la Peña alongside his children.

-When Alfonso also died without living children, the kingdom of Aragon passed to the youngest brother, Ramiro II.
-(Note: Navarre went its separate way at this time (1134).
-García Ramírez was elected king in Pamplona.)
-Peter's name was adopted, in a feminised form, for Ramiro's only child, and successor, Petronilla (1137–64).
-The name "Peter" entered the name-pool of the House of Barcelona into which Petronilla married and appeared commonly thereafter in the ruling family of Aragon.
+In August 2026, his bones, along with those of his predecessors Ramiro I and Sancho Ramírez were removed from the monastery of San Juan de la Peña, in Santa Cruz de la Serós for safekeeping as wildfires encroached on the site.